Facebook iconJMeter Performance Testing: A Complete Guide for Beginners

 6. Real-Time Reporting and Analytics

-JMeter provides detailed real-time reports and analytics on various performance metrics, such as response times, throughput, and error rates.
+It provides detailed real-time reports and analytics on various JMeter performance metrics, such as response times, throughput, and error rates.
 This data helps teams make informed decisions about performance improvements.

 7. Scripting and Extensibility